Foreign interventions by the United States: Cold War

-In the early 1950s, the CIA spearheaded Project FF, a clandestine effort to pressure the Egyptian king Farouk I into embracing political reforms amicable to American interests.
+In the early 1950s, the CIA spearheaded Project FF, a clandestine effort to pressure the Egyptian king Farouk I into embracing political reforms amenable to American interests.
 After he resisted, the project shifted towards deposing him, and Farouk was subsequently overthrown in a military coup in 1952.
 In 1953, under U.S. President Dwight Eisenhower, the CIA helped Shah Mohammad Reza Pahlavi of Iran remove the democratically elected Prime Minister, Mohammad Mosaddegh.
 Supporters of U.S. policy claimed that Mossadegh had ended democracy through a rigged referendum.
 Allen Dulles oversaw the CIA's covert operations beginning in 1951 and in 1953 became the CIA's first civilian director, overseeing many covert operations until his dismissal in 1961.

 In 1952, the CIA launched Operation PBFortune and, in 1954, Operation PBSuccess to depose the democratically elected Guatemalan President Jacobo Árbenz and ended the Guatemalan Revolution.
 The coup installed the military dictatorship of Carlos Castillo Armas, the first in a series of U.S.-backed dictators who ruled Guatemala.
 Guatemala subsequently plunged into a civil war that cost thousands of lives and ended all democratic expression for decades.

 The CIA armed an indigenous insurgency in order to oppose the invasion and subsequent control of Tibet by China and sponsored a failed revolt against Indonesian President Sukarno in 1958.
 As part of the Eisenhower Doctrine, the U.S. also deployed troops to Lebanon in Operation Blue Bat.
 President Eisenhower also imposed embargoes on Cuba in 1958.
 Covert operations continued under President John F. Kennedy and his successors.
 In 1961, the CIA attempted to depose Cuban president Fidel Castro through the Bay of Pigs Invasion; however the invasion failed when President Kennedy withdrew overt U.S. air support at the last minute.
 During Operation Mongoose, the CIA aggressively pursued its efforts to overthrow Castro's regime by conducting various assassination attempts on him and facilitating U.S.-sponsored terrorist attacks in Cuba.
 American efforts to sabotage Cuba's national security played a significant role in the events leading up to the Cuban Missile Crisis, which saw the U.S. blockade the island during a confrontation with the Soviet Union.
 The CIA also considered assassinating Congolese leader Patrice Lumumba with poisoned toothpaste (although this plan was aborted).